For a data story to move audiences to take action or embrace change, it should have the following components:

 Sentiment Trend charts empower your audience to see with ease the emerging trends.
 This can compel them to embrace change or act on your recommendations swiftly.

-Trend, shifts, and outliers make more sense when graphically represented.
-And this is because visuals make it easier for you to identify strongly correlated parameters.
+Trends, shifts, and outliers make more sense when graphically represented.
+This is because visuals make it easier for you to identify strongly correlated parameters.

 Certain correlations, associations, and distribution patterns in your data may not be that obvious.
 You need charts like Sentiment Trend to help you uncover relationships you didn’t even know existed.